Author: Douglas Niles

 But hey, at least the protagonist is a lady this time!
 I certainly won’t complain about that.
 Alicia, the daughter of Tristan and Robyn from the previous trilogy, has turned out to be the next generation’s divinely mandated Chosen One.
 She may have all the narrative agency of a cow in a chute, but that’s standard for characters in Niles’ novels and not a gender-specific thing.
 Unlike her mother, she’s the primary focus of the story rather than a tagalong character.

 Unfortunately, just like every female protagonist in a Douglas Niles novel, she’s also a completely passive love interest to everyone she meets.
 As with Robyn and Erixitl, Alicia gets fawned over by every young man in the book without any action or involvement on her part, being completely oblivious to their attentions all the while.
 It’s a rubbish approach to writing romance, frankly.
-Her inability to pick up on all the romantic intentions being thrown her way makes her look somewhat empty-headed, and the men don’t get any character development or conflict out of it — they just moon and occasionally snark at each other.
+Her inability to pick up on all the romantic intentions being thrown her way makes her look somewhat empty-headed, and the men don’t get any interesting character development or conflict out of it — they just moon and occasionally snark at each other.
 Worst of all, it has nothing to do with anything she does or desires; it’s just something that happens to her whether she wants it to or not, which just further highlights how little agency she has in this story.

 She’s also got the unmistakable whiff of the Mary Sue about her.
 She’s noble, beautiful, kind, and compassionate, with nothing in the way of character flaws.
 All the good people in the story instinctively love her and shill for her.
 She never makes any mistakes — but then, it’s hard to when you don’t get to make many meaningful decisions in the first place.
 Her perceptions of the world always line up with reality.
 In short, she feels like a placeholder where an actual character should be, because it’s difficult to create interesting drama around a character that idealized.